awoods/collectionbuilder.github.io/_howto/visualstudiocode.md

 - Go to Visual Studio Code's [website](https://code.visualstudio.com).
 Here you will find clear instructions about how to download this program.
 The website should discern if you are visiting their site using windows, IOS, or Linux.
 - It will then display a button that says "Download" for whatever operating system your computer utilizes.

-{% include bootstrap/figure.md img="/howto/Visual Studio/screen-shot-1.png" caption="download button" alt="screen shot of the download button for downloading VS code"%}
+{% include bootstrap/figure.md img="howto/visualstudio/screen-shot-1.png" caption="click download button (provides options for various operating systems)" alt="screen shot of the download button for downloading VS code" class="w-50"%}

+{% include bootstrap/figure.md img="howto/visualstudio/screen-shot-2.png" caption="then click this download file" alt="screen shot of the download file for downloading VS code" class="w-50"%}

 ## Step 2

 - After you click on the download button you will be taken to a page that says "Get Started."
 It will also drop a download package to the bottom of your browser (or the top of your browser in the downloads file if using a Mac).